-The question then arises how to analyze $\vec{a}bhajat$ in d.
-The Pp. takes it as \vec{a} abhajat, with unaccented augment.
+The question then arises how to analyze $\tilde{a}bhajat$ in d.
+The Pp. takes it as $\tilde{a}$ abhajat, with unaccented augment.
 Under this analysis the verb would not be in the domain of the hi in c; otherwise the augment should be accented and the preverb unaccented and univerbated.
 The WG tr. reflects the Pp. by separating the clauses, but Ge, Re, and I (implicitly also Klein DGRV II.74) tr. cd as if they contain conjoined parallel clauses.
-It would also be possible to analyze ābhajat as ā bhajat, that is, without augment.
-An injunctive might fit the syntactic context better, in that it could just continue the modal reading of dhāti ("will distribute ... and [will] give a share ..."), but paradoxically this would require the two clauses to be more independent because the verb would be unaccented and therefore could not be conjoined to c with accent-inducing hi.
+It would also be possible to analyze $\vec{a}bhajat$ as $\vec{a}bhajat$ , that is, without augment.
+An injunctive might fit the syntactic context better, in that it could just continue the modal reading of $dh\vec{a}ti$ ("will distribute ... and [will] give a share ..."), but paradoxically this would require the two clauses to be more independent because the verb would be unaccented and therefore could not be conjoined to c with accent-inducing $h\vec{i}$ .
 In larger interpretational terms the differences among the several possibilities just outlined is fairly minor -- having just given or being about to give actually turn out to be almost identical acts in Rigvedic ritual depiction -- but it is worth noting the multiple ambiguities inherent in an innocent looking form.
-For two parallel clauses containing first a subjunctive and then an augmented indicative, see 3ab below (mucāti ... árīramat).
+For two parallel clauses containing first a subjunctive and then an augmented indicative, see 3ab below ( $muc\bar{a}ti$ ... $\acute{a}r\bar{i}ramat$ ).

-II.38.2: The hapax nimrgra- must clearly a derivative of $ni \sqrt{mrj}$, lit. 'wipe down', but generally either 'clasp to oneself' or 'drag down' (for the latter see I.140.2, V.52.17).
+II.38.2: The hapax nimgra- must clearly be a derivative of $ni \sqrt{mrj}$ , lit. 'wipe down', but generally either 'clasp to oneself' or 'drag down' (for the latter see I.140.2, V.52.17).
 The context here requires something like 'submissive', as all tr. take it, though I am not entirely clear on the semantic channel that gets us there.
 I suppose someone who has been dragged down is likely to be submissive.
+Note also that it has an unetymological velar g, presumably extracted from forms where the final palatal j, followed by s-, yields -ks-.

-The submission of the waters and, especially, the quieting of the wind probably reflect the fact that the wind tends to drop at dusk, and this brings about calming of waves that had been raised by the wind.
+The submission of the waters and, especially, the quieting of the wind probably reflect the natural fact that the wind tends to drop at dusk, and this brings about calming of waves that had been raised by the wind.